TRNR: Task-Driven Image Rain and Noise Removal with a Few Images Based on Patch Analysis: Background and Related Work

 \subsection{Image Rain and Noise Removal}

 Given degraded image $\mathrm{y}$, image rain and noise removal focus on restoring clean background $\mathrm{x}$ via solving the ill-posed linear decomposition problem formulated as Eq. (\ref{eq:lineardecompo}).
-For image rain removal, $\mathrm{n}$ represents the rain layer\cite{Fu2017DDN,Yang2019acm,DCSFN} and $\mathrm{n}$ represents random noise for image noise removal~\cite{dabovBM3D,KaiZhangDnCNN2017,LiuMWCNN,AdaFM} respectively.
+For image rain removal, $\mathrm{n}$ represents the rain layer\cite{Fu2017DDN,Yang2019acm,DCSFN} and $\mathrm{n}$ symbolizes random noise for image noise removal~\cite{dabovBM3D,KaiZhangDnCNN2017,LiuMWCNN,AdaFM} respectively.

 As both described by the linear decomposition equation, image rain and noise removal are studied similarly.
-The basic assumption for solving Eq. (\ref{eq:lineardecompo}) is that the information required for processing a degraded region is from its neighbors.
-In the prior-based perspective, the local information can be extracted via collaborative filtering\cite{dabovBM3D}, dictionary-learning \cite{Dong2013NCSR, Fu2011Decomp, Gu2017JCAS, Zhu2017Jointbi}, and probabilistic modeling \cite{Li2016GMM, Wang2018Quasi}, etc. These prior-based methods solve the linear decomposition problem iteratively with high time complexity.
+The fundamental assumption for solving Eq. (\ref{eq:lineardecompo}) is that the information required for processing a degraded region comes from its neighbors or non-local regions with similar textures.
+In the prior-based perspective, the local information can be extracted using dictionary-learning \cite{Fu2011Decomp, Gu2017JCAS, Zhu2017Jointbi}, probabilistic modeling \cite{Li2016GMM, Wang2018Quasi}, etc. And \cite{dabovBM3D,Dong2013NCSR} focus on capturing non-local information to process degraded images.
+These prior-based methods solve the linear decomposition problem iteratively with high time complexity.

 With the rise of Deep Learning (DL), image rain and noise removal are coped with deep Convolutional Neural Networks (CNNs).
 CNNs can exploit rich information from image patches via skillfully stacking convolutional layers.
-The successes of CNNs on image rain and noise removal mainly stem from (1) fine-grained models \cite{TaiMemnet2017, LiuMWCNN, CycleISP, Yang2017Jorder, Xia2018Rescan, Yang2019acm, LicGAN2018, RenGF2018}, (2) large labeled datasets \cite{KaiZhangDnCNN2017, Fu2017DDN, Yang2017Jorder, Zhang2018DID, Xia2018Rescan, Yang2019acm}, and (3) specific learning algorithms \cite{DIP2018,LiuMWCNN}.
+The successes of CNNs on image rain and noise removal mainly stem from (1) fine-grained models \cite{TaiMemnet2017, LiuMWCNN, CycleISP, Yang2017Jorder, Xia2018Rescan, Yang2019acm, LicGAN2018, RenGF2018}, (2) large labeled datasets \cite{KaiZhangDnCNN2017, Fu2017DDN, Yang2017Jorder, Zhang2018DID, Xia2018Rescan, Yang2019acm}, and (3) incorporation of hand-craft priors into CNNs~\cite{DIP2018,LiuMWCNN,Syn2Real,Noise2Self,Noise2Void}.
 For instance, Wang \textit{et al.} \cite{DCSFN} propose a cross-scale multi-scale module to fuse features at different scales.
 Zhang \textit{et al.} \cite{Zhang2018DID} build a large labeled dataset which provides 12,000 images for image rain removal.
-Liu \textit{et al.} \cite{LiuMWCNN} embed traditional wavelet transformation into CNN for learning image noise removal with multi-scale wavelet CNN.
+Liu \textit{et al.}~\cite{LiuMWCNN} embed traditional wavelet transformation into CNN for learning image noise removal with a multi-scale wavelet CNN.